Abhigyan001/admin_dashboard/README.md

 # Admin Dashboard
 Admin Dashboard shows various statistics of data that a modern app dashboard contains.
-The project is built with React.js, Material UI, Nivo Charts, Formik, Yup, FullCalendar, and Data Grid and is an inspiration from a tutorial by Ed Goh on the same field..
+The project is built with React.js, Material UI, Nivo Charts, Formik, Yup, FullCalendar, and Data Grid.

 This application consists of Light and Dark Mode, 4 different Charts, 3 different Data Table Pages, FAQ Page, Form Page, and Calendar Integration.
+This project is an inspiration from a tutorial by Ed Goh on the same field.

 ## Live Demo